Ajioz/yeager_ai_app/README.md

 Note: on installing slippers you need to add it to installed apps under the setting of the entry app point yeager_ai

-### before running update your passwor to match your postgres user
+### before running the app update your password to match your postgres user password

 1. locate the base.py file in the config direction and update your password for the postgres user